Our team is comprised of passionate, committed professionals

 strategic planning, messaging and editing, marketing and communications,

 financial strategy and analysis, and event leadership.

 Claire leads Red Tomato partnerships and programs.
-She is also Senior Advisor for International Health at The National Bureau of Asian Research (NBR), where she was previously Vice President.
-She has served as Managing Director of the Pacific Health Summit, Senior Research Consultant at Arizona State University’s Biodesign Institute, and World Affairs Council Fellow.
-Claire worked for the social science journal Issues & Studies in Taipei and the nonprofit strategy firm Vantage Consulting Group in New York City, as well as at the International Desk of the Associated Press and in the Louvre Museum Cultural Affairs office in Paris.
+She is also Senior Advisor for International Health at The National Bureau of Asian Research, where she was previously Vice President.
+She has been Managing Director of the Pacific Health Summit, Senior Research Consultant at Arizona State University’s Biodesign Institute, and World Affairs Council Fellow.
+Claire worked for a social science journal in Taipei, the nonprofit strategy firm Vantage Consulting Group in New York City, and in Paris for the International Desk of the Associated Press and the Louvre Museum Cultural Affairs Office.
 She has also been a teacher in Shanghai.
 Claire holds an MA from the Fletcher School of Law and Diplomacy and an AB in Modernism from Cornell University.

 Dawn is a seasoned strategist, writer, and Founder of Mightier and the Mightier Network, of which Red Tomato is a member.
 She is Associate Editor at the Seattle Review of Books and spent over a decade at PATH in such roles as Manager of Strategic Communications, where she led a team of digital, events, and stewardship experts to create a comprehensive and effective brand experience based on respect for the audience and judicious use of data and digital insights.
 Dawn has also been Senior Editor at University of Chicago Press and Content Specialist at Vegas.com.
 Dawn holds an MA and BA in English Language and Literature from the University of Minnesota.